 Parents are responsible for the maintenance and safety of their children's wheelchairs.
-In school, staff promote the responsible use of wheelchairs.
+Staff promote the responsible use of wheelchairs.

 Oxygen cylinders are stored in a designated space, and staff are trained in the removal storage and replacement of oxygen cylinders.